-- Need: To reduce farm injuries and improve EMS and fire/rescue's response to these injuries in rural Louisiana.
+- Need: To reduce farm injuries and improve EMS and fire/rescue's response to these injuries in rural Louisiana and Mississippi.

 - Intervention: AGRIMEDIC is a two-day training for first responders.

 - Results: 810 first responders have received training.

 Louisiana met to discuss how to improve farm rescue.
 They

 found that it took too long to extract farmers or